CPVC VS PVC | The Definitive Guide

 CPVC VS PVC | Difference Between PVC and CPVC

-The most significant difference between PVC and CPVC is the range of temperatures each can resist.
-CPVC can withstand temperatures up to 200° Fahrenheit (39°C), while PVC peaks at 140° Fahrenheit (60°C).
+The main difference between PVC and CPVC is the range of temperatures each can resist.
+CPVC can withstand temperatures up to 200° Fahrenheit (93°C), while PVC peaks at 140° Fahrenheit (60°C).
 Above those temperatures, both CPVC and PVC will start showing effects and softening, increasing the risk of pipes and joints failing and, after that, failing the plumbing system.

 CPVC (Chlorinated Polyvinyl Chloride) is in the same thermoplastics family as PVC (Polyvinyl Chloride) and shows superior heat and pressure resistance, which is why it is the preferred material for high-end industrial applications among the two.